What Do You Really Know About Over-the-Counter Medicines?

 such

-as confusion, a dry mouth, lightheadedness, and problems with urination, the FDA says.
+as confusion, a dry mouth, lightheadedness, and problems with peeing.
+A side effect

-side effect of antihistamines is the blocking of a chemical neurotransmitter called
+antihistamines is the blocking of a chemical neurotransmitter called acetylcholine.

 9. Many OTC medicines for children come in liquid form.
 What is